What Is a WISP and Why Every Accounting Firm Needs One

 Access Controls and Authentication

 This section defines who can access client data and under what conditions.
 At minimum, your WISP must specify unique user accounts for each employee (no shared logins), strong password policies, and mandatory multi-factor authentication (MFA) for all systems that access taxpayer data.
-MFA for tax professionals is an IRS Security Six requirement and must be reflected explicitly in this section.
-Role-based access control (RBAC) — where employees can only view the client records relevant to their job function — should also be documented.
+MFA is an IRS Security Six requirement and must be reflected explicitly in this section.
+Role-based access control (RBAC) — where employees can only view the client records relevant to their job function — should also be documented here.

 Data Encryption Standards